 Icon stores your Personal Information in both paper and electronic forms.
 The security of your Personal Information is important to us.
 We take reasonable measures to ensure that your Personal Information is stored safely to protect it from misuse, loss, unauthorised access, modification, interference, or disclosure, and take electronic and physical security measures such as:

-- Locked storage of paper records
+- Appropriate security on storage of paper records

 - Use of document shredding and security bins